Joining the Trinity Family: A Mutual Commitment

 Sharing – We intentionally cultivate and have relationships with at least 2 people who are far from God.

 We all have people in our lives who don’t yet follow Jesus.
 Committing to sharing means we are actively praying for them, inviting them to worship gathering, small group, or serving event, and approaching regular spiritual conversations with them.

 Accountability - We are willing to held accountable for our own growth and leadership by others within the church family

-If you are ready to be a part of the Trinity family, we invite you to share with us your next step in continuing to look, live, and love more like Jesus.
-Contact your site pastor, Mike Curtis, and then print and sign a Trinity Family Covenant, indicating your willingness to be held accountable to growing in your walk with Christ.
+If you are ready to be a part of the Trinity family, we invite you to share with us your next steps in continuing to look, live, and love more like Jesus.
+Contact your site pastor, Mike Curtis, and then print and sign a Trinity Family Covenant, indicating your willingness to grow in your walk with Christ.
 Give a copy to Pastor Mike for his commitment as well.
 Blessings on you and yours as you grow!

 Trinity offers many resources to help you look, live and love more like Jesus and to help others do the same.
 If you are looking for more resources, contact our equipping ministries leader Marge Franzen.